You may want to read:

 Obey your leaders and submit to them, for they are keeping watch over your souls, as those who will have to give an account (Hebrews 13:17).

-The Hebrews text is a fearful passage that should motivate any pastor to be careful and diligent about the kind of care for his people.
-Though I am not a pastor, and God will not judge me in the same way as a pastor, this verse is a sober reminder of the seriousness of a person’s shepherding responsibilities.
+The Hebrews text is a fearful passage that should motivate pastors to care for their people competently and diligently.
+Though I am not a pastor, and God will not judge me the same way as a pastor (James 3:1), this verse is a sober reminder of the seriousness of a person’s shepherding responsibilities.
+We must also not miss the caveat: we must let our pastors pastor us with joy, not groaning.
+As you assess your pastor, evaluate yourself: Are you a joy for him to pastor?
+Perhaps asking him would be an opportunity for you to conversate about the reciprocality of partnering with your pastor.

 So I exhort the elders among you, as a fellow elder and a witness of the sufferings of Christ, as well as a partaker in the glory that is going to be revealed: shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly; not domineering over those in your charge, but being examples to the flock (1 Peter 5:1-3).

-The reason these observations are essential is that you are not just asking the shepherding question for yourself.
-Your responsibilities before God are more significant than your unique sanctification desires.
+These observations are essential because you are not just asking the shepherding question for yourself.
+Your responsibilities before God are more significant than your unique sanctification aspirations.
 God has called you to lead your family, which means, in part, making sure you position them to receive the best possible soul care from the various ways the Lord provides.
 When I think about the local church I attend, one of the questions I ask, which is related to the shepherding question, goes like this:

 If I were to die, has my pastor created a culture in our church that would be a safe and nurturing environment for my wife and children to continue to grow in their sanctification?
 Will my wife and children be safely cared for while helped to fend off the enemies of their souls?

-This verse makes the shepherding question much more extensive than who will take care of you in the here and now.
+Psalm 23:5 makes the shepherding question much more extensive than who will care for you in the here and now.
 Who do you want to bring long-term, futuristic care to your wife and children should you die?
 When you decide on the church where you will plant your family, you will be placing them under the care of a shepherd who will have a present and future impact on their souls.

 He must not be a recent convert, or he may become puffed up with conceit and fall into the condemnation of the devil (1 Timothy 3:6).